- Langside Campus

 - Assemble basic floral designs

 Assessments will be continuous with a mix of practical and theoretical.
+The course includes an online multiple-choice exam in Health and Safety.

 Employer and industry links